abao27/UCB-Assist-Tool/README.md

 ### Disclaimer
 This project is an independent tool and is not affiliated with UC Berkeley or ASSIST.org.
-Always confirm transfer agreements through (official sources)[https://assist.org].
+Always confirm transfer agreements through [official sources](https://assist.org).